txt/ase19/docs/review8.md

   - The systems model
   - The properties models

-- Given an example wehre the propoerites oldeing ahs to be processed via multi-obkjective optimziation
+- Given an example where the properties jave to be processed via multi-objective optimization

 - What is the relevant size of the systems and properties models?
-  - Explain, with an example. the systems model is about being inside the code and the properties model can be the connection to the external world.
+  - Explain, with an example:  :the systems model is about being inside the code and the properties model can be the connection to the external world".
 - What is the execution code of modeling?
   - When is that  cost be:
     - Very small (give an example)